bitsofart/contest/.github/PULL_REQUEST_TEMPLATE/contest-entry.md

+---
+name: Content Submission
+about: The standard content submission template
+title: "Entry for this weeks contest"
+labels: Contest submission
+assignees: "janethebot"
+---

 # Contest submission

 You can talk about your submission here, so others will have a better context when evaluating it.